diku-dk/mlkit-pldi23-gcsafe/README.md

 * `Makefile`: The commands executed when running `make`.
 You can extract the commands if you need to run them out of order.

+* `mlkit-4.7.3`: Source directory for MLKit v4.7.3, which is the source for the binary version of the MLKit, installed in the Docker image.